winicu/music/README.md

 * paste **https://github.com/winicu/music** and click import

 To use the project.
-Download the .hex from release, and import it into microsoft makecode or your micro:bit.
+Download the .hex from [Release](https://github.com/winicu/music/release/), and import it into microsoft makecode or your micro:bit.
 ## Features
 - [x] Edit notes with frequencies from C3~C6
 - [x] Play notes creates by editing